yakampe/yakampe.github.io/_posts/0000-00-00-post about TDD.md

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippetszzzz:

 {% highlight ruby %}
 def print_hi(name)